All You Need to Know About Park Guell Barcelona

 - Carretera del Carmel: This is located on the west of the park.

-- Passatge de Sant Joseph de la Muntanya: This is on the eastern side and can be accessed via elevator.
+- Av. del Santuari de St. Josep de la Muntanya: This is on the eastern side and can be accessed via elevators.

 Plan Your Visit